 On January 6, 2021, the SBA and the Department of the Treasury released interim final rules related to the expansion and extension of the Program that was enacted on March 27, 2020 by the CARES Act.
-Gettysburg Foundation applied for and received a second loan under this program in the amount of \$744,600.
-Gettysburg Foundation will seek loan forgiveness in accordance with the Program.
-Gettysburg Foundation anticipates there may be further guidance issued by the SBA, the Department of the Treasury, the bank, and other regulators related to the Program which could impact the loan and loan forgiveness.
-No payments are due on this loan until ten months after the end of the covered period of up to twenty-four weeks after loan disbursement.
-At the end of the deferment period, Gettysburg Foundation will be required to make monthly principal and interest payments.
-Any portion of the loan amount not forgiven under the Program is expected to be due April 9, 2026.
-The loan bears interest at a fixed rate of 1.00%.
-The loan is unsecured and does not require personal guarantees.
+Gettysburg Foundation applied for and received a second loan under this program in the amount of \$744,600 on April 7, 2021.
+The loan was forgivable if Gettysburg Foundation met certain criteria as established under the Program.
+Interest on the loan was at a fixed rate of 1.00%.
+The loan was unsecured and did not require personal guarantees.
+On February 16, 2022, Gettysburg Foundation was notified by their bank that the loan had been forgiven in full by the SBA.